schu0608/COMP2030-Assignment/p1-p3/user-research-part1/user-research.md

 **Academic Integrity**\
 The misuse of generative AI or the failure to acknowledge the use of generative AI will be considered a breach of [Academic Integrity](https://students.flinders.edu.au/my-course/academic-integrity).

 All work submitted should be the work of the authors, unless appropriately cited.
 Claiming work that is not your own is a breach of the University’s Academic Integrity Policy and suspected breaches will be reviewed and reported where appropriate.
-Penalties for breaches can range from 0 marks for the assignment, 0 marks for the topic, or expulsion from the University.
+Penalties for breaches can range from 0 marks for the assignment, 0 marks for the topic, or expulsion from the University.V\